testower/Insight/README.md

 What do we want to learn about readers and the digital tools they use with their books?

 This repository is shared between our customer Leser Søker Bok (Reader looking for a book) and us, Lilly Labs Consulting.
-Most of the text will be in norwegian language, sorry about that.
-If you want to know what we are up to check out our blog: http://lillylabs.no/ or the website of Leser Søker Bok http://www.lesersokerbok.no/
+Most of the text will be in Norwegian language - sorry about that.
+If you want to know what we are up to, check out our blog: http://lillylabs.no/ or the website of Leser Søker Bok http://www.lesersokerbok.no/

 ![I tell a little about our organization and my role in it.](http://photos-d.ak.instagram.com/hphotos-ak-prn/10326584_281882358648163_1979255148_n.jpg)